 Comparing Floyd to Sugar Ray Leonard

 Once again there is no comparison here.
-Ray beat Duran two out of three, he beat Benitez, he beat Hearns, and he beat Hearns by becoming the aggressive slugger–all while behind on points, knocking out Hearns in the fourteenth round!
+Ray beat Duran two out of three, Benitez, Hearns, and Hearns by becoming the aggressive slugger–all while behind on points, knocking out Hearns in the fourteenth round!
 Then he moved up to middleweight and won a disputed decision over Marvin Hagler, and then he moved up and fought at 168 against a light heavyweight titleholder in Donny LaLonde, knocking LaLonde out in the ninth round.
-So now once again there is no comparison here either.
+So now, once again, there is no comparison here either.

 Floyd beat no all-time greats in their prime and at 154 he ducked guys like Antonio Margarito and Paul Williams, so if you truly believe Floyd is the greatest of all-time you also likely think Tyson could have beat Ali.
 All of this means you know nothing about boxing!